Skip to Content

 What is taxed under the RTA plan?

-• The RTA’s countywide, half-cent sales tax applies to retail items, contracting, utilities, food service, and rent on real and personal property.
+• The RTA’s countywide, half-cent sales tax applies to retail items, contracting, utilities, food service, and rent on personal property.

-• Groceries and pharmaceutical drug sales are exempt.
+• Grocery sales (except in South Tucson) and pharmaceutical drug sales are exempt.

-• The sales tax is collected in Pima County, which serves as the boundary for the RTA taxing district.
+• The sales tax is collected in Pima County, which serves as the boundary for the RTA taxing subdivision.

 • Pima County residents and tourists/visitors alike will pay the tax no matter where they shop.